jabberwoockey/NthDayOfWeek/README.md

 (first, second, third, fourth, or even fifth) for any month you like, or a list of days of the week for any year.

-To install clone or download repository and import the module.
+To install clone or download repository, copy the directory into your user module folder, and then import the module.

+- `xcopy .\NthDayOfWeek $home\Documents\WindowsPowerShell\Modules\NthDayOfWeek /i /h /s /q`

 - `Import-Module NthDayOfWeek`

 ---

-### Usage
+### How to use

 To get second tuesdays (Patch Tuesdays) of the current year run the function without parameters:

 - `Get-NthDayOfWeek`

+Or with the switch `-Next` for the tuesdays of the next year:

+- `gndw -Next`

 To get second tuesdays (Patch Tuesdays) of a specific month of the current year or a specific year run the following commands: